AI-Jc/LFC-Net/README.md

 # LFC-Net
-LFC-Net: A Lightweight Fully Convolutional
-Network for Medical Image Segmentation
+Official pytorch code for "LFC-Net: A Lightweight Fully Convolutional Network for Medical Image Segmentation"